Why would you trim your tree?

 Tree trimming involves practice to get the tree to the right standards.
 Tree trimming requires the right equipment and disposal of trimmings.
 Most companies are charging $500 to trim and thin a tree that is full and about the size of a two story building.

-Trimming a Tree That is Big
+Cutting a Tree That is Big

-Trimming a tree that is big is about safety and tools.
+Cutting a tree that is big is about safety and tools.
 Trimming a small tree, there is still some skill that is involved to make a tree look good.
 Think of it as art, especially when thinning the inside and shaping the outside.
 If there are big branches hanging over a fence or roof do not cut the whole branch, instead cut into smaller pieces that will not damage anything.
 Make sure to always know where each branch piece is going to fall and position yourself accordingly.

 Large trees require a pole chainsaw and a tall latter.
 Some people have climbed their trees to trim them but that is not recommended.
 In the case of a big tree where you want to remove big branches in the upper area of the tree, it may be best to hire experts.